Bedford, New Hampshire: History

 In 1733, the Province of Massachusetts Bay established Bedford as "Narragansett, No. 5" for the benefit of soldiers who fought against the Narragansett people in Rhode Island.
 The area was also known as "Souhegan East".
 The settlement was incorporated as "Bedford" in 1750, and was named for John Russell, 4th Duke of Bedford.
-Lord Russell, a close friend of Governor Benning Wentworth, was the Secretary of State for the Southern Department from 1748 to 1751, and his first wife, Diana Spencer, was cousin to the influential Duke of Marlborough.
+Lord Russell, a close friend of Governor Benning Wentworth, was the Secretary of State for the Southern Department from 1748 to 1751, and his first wife, Diana Spencer, was cousin of the influential Duke of Marlborough.

 The first English settlers in Bedford were Robert and James Walker III.
 A monument dated 1737 stands on what is now known as Station Road (adjacent to Hawthorne Drive), marking the first settlement.
 Bedford's first moderator was Mayor John Goffe, son of the Colonel John Goffe after whom Goffstown was named.

 In 1874, Bedford was served by the Concord Railroad, and service by the Manchester and Ashburnham Railroad was being planned.

 Like much of southeastern New Hampshire, Bedford grew rapidly in the second half of the 20th century.
 The 2000 population of 18,274 was over eight times the population in 1950 of 2,176.
 Every decade in that period had a substantial rate of growth, ranging from 33 percent between 1980 and 1990 to a 67 percent increase between 1950 and 1960.
 As of the 2020 census, Bedford was the 11th largest municipality in the state, with a population of 23,322.

 Geography

 According to the United States Census Bureau, the town has a total area of 85.6 km2, of which 84.9 sqkm are land and 0.7 sqkm are water, comprising 0.85% of the town.
 The largest body of water other than the Merrimack River is Sebbins Pond, which is connected to smaller, neighboring bodies of water by Sebbins Brook.

-A rock formation called Pulpit Rock (originally the Devil's Pulpit) is located in the northwest part of the town on New Boston Road and is the feature of the town-owned Pulpit Rock Conservation Area.
-The highest point in Bedford is Holbrook Hill, at 845 ft above sea level, located in the extreme northwest corner of town.
+A rock formation called Pulpit Rock (originally the Devil's Pulpit) is located in the northwestern part of the town on New Boston Road and is the feature of the town-owned Pulpit Rock Conservation Area.
+The highest point in Bedford is Holbrook Hill, at 845 ft above sea level, located in the extreme northwestern corner of town.
 Bedford lies fully within the Merrimack River watershed.